Organization, Leadership & Staff

 Immediate Office of the Regional Administrator

 The Office of the Regional Administrator is responsible for the administration's key national goals and priorities in our five-state area.
-The Regional Administrator (RA) provides executive leadership and direction to state, county, city, territorial and tribal governments, as well as to other public and private local grantees to ensure effective and efficient program and financial management.
+Region VI consists of Arkansas, Louisiana, New Mexico, Oklahoma and Texas.
+The Regional Administrator (RA) provides executive leadership and direction to state, county, city, territorial and tribal governments, as well as other public and private local grantees to ensure effective and efficient program and financial management.

-The Regional Administrator, Leon R. McCowan, reports to the Assistant Secretary for Children and Families through the Director of the Office of Regional Operations.
+The Regional Administrator, reports to the Assistant Secretary of the Administration for Children and Families through the Director of the Office of Regional Operations.